 “skilful management cannot resolve Karzai’s main dilemma: any bargain he strikes is good only so long as his US backers remain in place.
 Both Karzai and his opponents know that the surge of 40,000 extra troops proposed by US General McChrystal is unsustainable, and that any agreements dependent on battlefield advances will be short-lived at best.”—Alex de Waal

 Richer than absolutes, we should take solace in true inevitabilities.
-We waste too much playing them down.
-The one eliciting coldest awe: There will be a concluded history of man.
+We neglect them too much.
+This one elicits a cold awe: There will be a concluded history of man.
 Barring interplanetary or interstellar expedition — granting hard limits to the capability of the technology we create — which both we may well bar, and well grant — to humanity’s history there is an inevitable end.
-While it cannot be written, this future will obtain to be known: it is inevitable I will never know it.
+While it cannot be written, this future will exist to be known: it is inevitable I will never know it.

-As a poet retreading a difficult phrase for the fiftieth time, one has to estrange oneself into this thought.
-It is like the fact this century there is to be vastly the most of us coexisting here, on a decreasingly habitable planet, that ever has.
+As if a poet retreading a difficult phrase for the fiftieth time, one has to estrange oneself into this thought.
+It is like the fact that, this century, there will be vastly more us coexisting here, and on a decreasingly habitable planet, than ever before.
 Which is a new thing.
-I want to know what I can’t, What on earth will happen?
+I want to know what I can’t: What on earth will happen?

 “What Obama seems to have discovered is that this is no longer the war that began eight years ago.
 That war was an act of retribution and prevention.
 But now who are we punishing?
 What are we preventing? […] The fifth war is becoming a sixth.”—Hertzberg